ffried/FFTableView/README.md

 	- (void)setupWithFetchedResultsController:(NSFetchedResultsController *)fetchedResultsController tableView:(UITableView *)tableView fetchedResultsControllerDelegate:(id<FFNSFetchedResultsControllerDelegate>)frcdelegate tableViewDataSourceDelegate:(id<FFTableViewDataSourceDelegate>)tvdsdelegate;

 The `FFTableViewController` is also automatically set as the tableview's delegate.

+If you should not want the CoreData part of FFTableView (such as if you only want the expandable table view classes) you can turn it off by setting the `#define FFTableViewUseCoreData 1` to 0.
+Also, FFTableView fixes the iOS 7 bug that the cell doesn't get deselected when using interactive dismiss in a navigation controller.
+You can also turn this off by setting `#define FFTableViewShouldFixIOS7InteractiveDeselectBug 1` to 0.
+Both defines are in `FFTableViewController.h`.

 ## FFTableViewDataSource and FFNSFetchedResultsControllerDelegate
 The `FFTableViewDataSource` is a data source class which handles all the data source methods.
 It has, however, a delegate you need to implement to provide some information needed: